 Border control measures

 New Zealand has put in place border enforcement measures in accordance with our obligations under the TRIPS Agreement and the CPTPP Agreement.
 These measures allow trade mark owners or their licensees under certain conditions (right holders) to request the detention of suspected infringing goods that are either being imported or exported while they are subject to the control of the New Zealand Customs Service.
-Border enforcement measures do not, however, apply to goods imported or exported by a person for their private and domestic use.
+Border enforcement measures do not, however, apply to either parallel goods a person has imported for their own private and domestic use.

 Right holders can request the assistance of the New Zealand Customs Service by lodging notices of their New Zealand registered trade marks.
 When a notice has been lodged, including a letter of indemnity covering the costs that are incurred by Customs in enforcing the notice (eg storage and destruction costs), Customs is able to detain the suspected infringing goods.

 Customs can detain suspected infringing goods subject to a valid notice for a period of ten working days.
 Right holders may request their notices be enforced for a period of up to five years.
-However, a notice will become invalid if during that period the trade mark registration expires or is otherwise revoked, cancelled or declared invalid.
+However, a notice will become invalid if during that period the trade mark registration is allowed to expire or is otherwise revoked, cancelled or declared invalid.
 Enforcement of notices may be suspended by Customs under certain conditions, including when information provided with a notice becomes outdated (for example, if the trade mark owner has failed to notify Customs of a change of address or change ownership of the trade mark registration).

-Where goods are detained, Customs notifies right holders so that they can assess whether the goods are infringing and if legal action should be taken against the importer.
+Where goods are detained, Customs notifies right holders so that they can assess whether the goods are infringing and, if appropriate, take legal action against the importer.
 If a right holder does not commence proceedings within the ten-day period, Customs is required to release the goods.

-Note that Customs may also detain suspected infringing goods without accepting a notice from either the trade mark owner (or licensee) for a period of three working days.
+Note that Customs may also detain suspected infringing goods without accepting a notice from the right holder for a period of three working days.
 In such circumstances, Customs will advise the right holder that the goods have been detained and invite the trade mark owner to file a notice as described above.
 If the trade mark owner does not file a notice within the three day period, Customs must release the goods.
 If the right holder’s notice is received by Customs within the three day period, the suspected infringing goods will be further detained and the border control measure will apply to the goods as if a notice had been received by Customs prior to the goods coming into their control.